rshuka/PASS/README.md

 sudo make install
 ```

-- Change default gcc compiler: open *.bash_profiles* and paste the following code (if you are using GCC 7.*)
+- If you don't want to use the MacOS CLANG compiler, you have to change it to the gcc compiler: open *.bash_profiles* and paste the following code (if you are using GCC 7.*)

 ```bash
 # Modify system PATH for new GNU compiler install